Top of the Foot Pain:

 Top of the Foot Pain Trauma:

-- If you have a sprain Of the foot, Lisfranc fracture, or a fracture to the top of the foot, the need to protect it.
+- If you have a sprain Of the foot, Lisfranc fracture, or a fracture to the top of the foot, you need to protect it.

 - The recommended way of doing this is to offload with a good supportive boot or cast.